atc-net/atc-hosting/README.md

         if (timeFileWorker is not null)
         {
-          // Here we have acces to the TimeFileWorker instance.
+          // Here we have access to the TimeFileWorker instance.
         }

         await Task.CompletedTask;
     });
 }
 ```

 ## Requirements